imm-a/Posit-PyTorch/README.md

       cmake -DCMAKE_PREFIX_PATH="$(python -c 'import torch.utils; print(torch.utils.cmake_prefix_path)')" ..
       make -j
       ```
     - These commands have to be run everytime a change is made to the C++ files.
-Repear the same for "posit_add".
+Repeat the same for "posit_add".
   3. Run
      ```
      python posit_test.py